Tautological systems, homogeneous spaces and the holonomic rank problem: Fourier--Laplace transformation

 Moreover, under the assumption that $\beta\notin \dZ$, we have seen in \cref{cor:FLofOBetaIsMHM} that $j_{L,!}\, ^{H\!}\underline{\dC}^{-\beta}_{L^*}$ is pure (of weight $\dim(X)+1$).
 Since the morphism $ev$ is smooth, and since $a_W$ is projective here, the second assertion thus follows from \cite[Th\'eor\`eme~1]{Saito1}.

-\item Recall that we denoted by $j_L \colon L^* \ra L$ the inclusion of the complements of the zero section and denote by $i_L \colon X \ra L$ the inclusion of the zero section of $L$.
+\item Recall that we denoted by $j_L \colon L^* \ra L$ the inclusion of the complement of the zero section and denote by $i_L \colon X \ra L$ the inclusion of the zero section of $L$.
 There is the following adjunction triangle

 Since $i^{-1}_L \, ^{H\!}\underline{\dC}_{L} = ^{H\!}\underline{\dC}_{X}[1]$ we get the triangle

 Since the map $j_L$ is affine, the functor $j_{L,!}$ from $\MHM(L^*)$ to $\MHM(L)$ is exact and $H^0(j_{L_!} {^{H\!}}\underline{\dC}_{L^*})$ is the only non-zero cohomology.
 Therefore we get the short exact sequence